zikula/zikula-docs/Users Manual/5_4_Calling_A_Module.rst

 You should now be able to install your module.
 Go to you admin panel of your Zikula site and install the StrainID2 module.

 1. Login as administrator
-2. Goto Administration -> Extentions
+2. Goto Administration -> Exstentions
 3. Find your StrainID2 module
 4. Activate the module